jamesgade/toDoList-ff/README.md

 # toDoList-ff

-### This is a ToDo List mobile application built with flutterflow wuth real-time user authentication and database.
+### This is a ToDo List mobile application built with flutterflow with real-time user authentication and database.
 The application's state is available in both Light & Dark Modes.
 Kindly check this in Mobile Screens.

 [App is running here](https://app.flutterflow.io/run/dK9h0Cm9dcJDOSoz1YST)